matthiaszeller/VAD-0D-DNN/README.md

     1. Merges data of all configurations in a single `.mat` file and creates training and test sets
     1. Trains the specified DNNs

-    Note 1: this script takes several hours to run
+    Note 1: this script might take several hours (or even days) to run

     Note 2: the output folder will have the following contents:
     ```